 Visiting students and non-majors are invited to take classes during January Term, Spring at Tisch, and Summer.
 Earn credits towards your major or minor, build your résumé with an internship, or take classes to change careers.
 Come be inspired by New York City and our international sites.

 The Office of Special Programs at Tisch School of the Arts provides access to the arts.
 Whether you’re an NYU or visiting college student, high school student or working professional, we provide you with the introductory exposure to the performing or cinematic arts and the advanced-level training to grow your craft.

-> The Department of Performance Studies invites all PS BA students to take a slice out of life and join us for a Pizza Party!
+The Department of Performance Studies invites all NYU undergrad students to take a slice out of life and join us for a Pizza Party!
 Engage in insightful discussions, such as whether pineapple belongs on pizza, or how many slices is too many to eat in one sitting.
 This may sound cheesy, but take a break from your crusty homework and join us!
 Guaranteed to be a saucy time.

 This talk is based on the book project Intimate Relations, where Amelia Jones traces the interrelated histories of the terms “queer” and “performative” since 1950 in anglophone discourse.
 This genealogy suggests that the terms have deeply informed not only our thinking about queer, about performance and the performative, and about queer performance, but as well our understanding of how art works and comes to have cultural value (or not) over the past 70 years.